douglas125/SelfTestingGAT_LLM/README.md

 With the current prompts, tools, descriptions and native tool configuration use settings, this is the performance of LLMs in GAT tasks.

 **Note: this is not a leaderboard or general evaluation of quality.
-It only refers to this test setting as a simulation of an internal LLM GAT implementation.**
+It only refers to this test setting as a simulation of an industrial LLM GAT implementation.**

 |                                          |   ('n_invented_tools', 'sum') |   ('accuracy', '%') |   ('score', '%') |   ('USD / 1M tokens', 'Input') |   ('USD / 1M tokens', 'Output') |
 |:-----------------------------------------|------------------------------:|--------------------:|-----------------:|-------------------------------:|--------------------------------:|